RNA-FRETools/MASH-FRET/docs/index.md

 ```
 git clone https://github.com/RNA-FRETools/MASH-FRET.git
 ```
+Alternatively, you may also download the .zip package directly from [Github](https://github.com/RNA-FRETools/MASH-FRET)

 Within Matlab, add MASH-FRET to you path by going to `Home → Set Path → Add with Subfolders`

 Start MASH-FRET by typing `MASH` at the MATLAB command prompt.

+If you would like a quick overview of MASH's individual modules and of how they inter-connect, have a look to the [General workflow](Getting_started.html#genwkflw) .

 ## Getting involved